Housing and Toilet-training

 As mentioned a while ago, rabbits can be trained to use a litter box.
 With enough effort, you can teach your rabbit how to pee and poop inside his designated toilet.
 How?
 Place some of his poop inside his toilet.
 You can also place his feeding bowl beside it since rabbits often poop while eating.
 When you see him raising his tail to pee, place him inside his box.
 If you’re too late, wipe off his pee with a tissue paper and place it inside his toilet.
 With enough patience, your rabbit will slowly learn to return to this place whenever he needs to go.
 Please remember that not all rabbits learn so easily, so patience is key.
 Also, when they reach 4 months, they get more territorial, making it harder for them to be/stay toilet-trained.
 Neutering and spaying can make a big difference since unaltered rabbits have a high tendency of marking their territory.

 We suggest using litter boxes that are meant for rabbits since these have a mesh to keep the rabbit’s feet and tail clean while stopping them from digging through their toilets.
-We also suggest using newspaper to line the bottom of the box and to place some wood shavings to absorb the pee and to also mask the unpleasant smell.
+We also suggest using newspaper or pee pads to line the bottom of the box and to place some shavings or litter to absorb the pee and to also mask the unpleasant smell.
 Be sure to clean your rabbit’s toilet at least once a week (we suggest 2 times if you can) to keep their home clean and sanitary.